-Note: this is not for Google Analytics experts, but stick with me if you’re a small business or blogger and have questions about what you can learn from Google Analytics beyond looking at your overall traffic numbers.
+Note: this is not for Google Analytics experts, but stick with me if you’re a small business and not really sure how to interpret your stats.

 If you don’t believe me, head on over to Duct Tape Marketing’s “3 Reasons Google Analytics is Worthless for Small Business.”

-Here’s an example of what I mean: say you’re working on your website — you’re previewing blog posts, making design or content changes, creating new landing pages — if you’re not telling Google Analytics to block your own IP, all of those hits coming from you visiting your own site will count in your totals.
-The same applies if you’re working with a web designer/developer/virtual assistant.
-If you’re anything like me, that can amount to hundreds (even thousands) of hits!
+Put another way: say you’re working on your website — you’re previewing blog posts, making design or content changes, creating new landing pages — if you’re not telling Google Analytics to block your own IP, all of those hits coming from you visiting your own site will register in your totals.
+The same applies if you’re working with a web designer/developer/virtual assistant — every time they load a page, it’ll count.
+If you’re anything like me, that can amount to hundreds, even thousands of hits.

-Here’s another truth about traffic — it’s not terribly difficult to get people to your site.
-Heck, you can buy traffic, sometimes really cheaply.
-But the total number of visitors is meaningless if your site visitors aren’t your target customer, or bounce off your site before they even read a word.
+A truth bomb about traffic: it’s not hard to get it.
+Heck, you can buy it at the “traffic store” (Facebook, Google, et. al.) — sometimes really cheaply.
+But the total number of visitors is meaningless if your site visitors aren’t taking any action or if they bounce off your site before they even read a word.

 Instead of worrying about how big the numbers are, aim to ensure those numbers mean more.
 Look for ways you can get in front of your dream customers at the right time with the right message, and make sure your site is optimized to convert that traffic.
+(If you need some help with that, click here to get some tips.)
 Focus more on making most of the traffic you have and learn from it, then worry about scaling up to a larger audience.
 You’ll see better results for your business, and your competitors who are chasing big traffic numbers will be wondering what your secret is.